Build-Week-silentAuction2/back-end/README.md

  -- Kirsten

 9/20/20 NOTE:
- -- Image column in Items table needs to be updated to store images
+ -- Image column in Items table needs to be updated to store images - remigrate or new migration -- Items seed file needs to be updated with images